Where a lost tooth is filled in with a porcelain or metal replacement.

 Private dental care in the UK is notoriously expensive.
 Depending on the treatment required, you may be expected to pay hundreds or even thousands of pounds for a treatment.

-Do you only provide plans to expats?
+Do you provide dental service coverage only to expats?

-Definition of an 'expat'How can I make a claim?
+How can I make a dental claim?